Explore or relax by day, then sleep in the cosiest of the choice hotels in Argentina’s Fitzroy national park and Chile’s Paine national park.

 Enquire about booking

 Chile: Transfer to and/or from Punta Arenas, Puerto Natales, El Calafate.
-Park entrance fee, all meals, all excursions and navigations, open bar, accommodation in superior room, bilingual guides, wi-fi, discount on spa services.
+Park entrance fee, all meals, all excursions and navigations, accommodation in superior room, English speaking guides, wi-fi, spa services.

 Argentina: Flights, meals, day trips (extra cost), alcoholic or soft drinks, tips, insurance, phone calls.